efatsi/efatsi.github.com/_posts/2012-08-08-Day-Not-Important.md

 ---
 layout: post
-title: Hey Danka
+title: Yo Dank
-tagline: Day: Not Important
+tagline: Day Not Important
 ---

 I figured you're probably the only person who reads this, so hears a shout out.
 You're the best.